kajinic/DTUR101/README.md

 Content
 -------

-Non-exhaustive: We will cover descriptive statistics, data distribution, t-test (and a couple of others), PCA, data manipulation, exploration, visualisation and documentation in R.
+Non-exhaustive: We will cover descriptive statistics, data distribution, t-test, PCA, data manipulation, exploration, visualisation and documentation in R.

 Schedule
 --------